 New Urban Scholars program seeks to provide more doctors for Kansas urban centers

-The Urban Scholars Program for Students Underrepresented in Medicine will be offered for the first time ever in 2022.
+The Scholars in Urban Health will be offered for the first time ever in 2022.
 The KU School of Medicine’s Office of Diversity and Inclusion and Office of Admissions created a partnership to jointly run the initiative.

 Once they’ve successfully completed the Urban Scholars program and obtained their bachelor’s degree, the scholars are guaranteed admission to KU School of Medicine.